Link groups of 4-manifolds: Bing cells in -space

 Now consider the {\em general height $=1$ case:} $\partial P={\gamma}\cup{\alpha}_1\cup\ldots\cup{\alpha}_n$.
-The relations are directly analogous to those described above; in particular there are $n-1$ relations of type $(R_4)$: $W_1(W_2)^{-1}=1, \ldots, W_{n-1}(W_n)^{-1}=1$.
+The relations are directly analogous to those described above; in particular there are $n-1$ relations of type $(R_4)$: $(W_1)^{g_1}(W_2)^{-1}=1, \ldots, (W_{n-1})^{g_{n-1}}(W_n)^{-1}=1$.

 {\bf The general case} (height $\geq 1$).
-The double points occur as intersections of handles and body surfaces, subject to the disjointness assumption in definition \ref{cell}.
-More precisely, the general relations of types $\mathbf{(R_1)-(R_3)}$ are represented by the Clifford tori for self-intersections of each handle and body surface of $C$, and for intersections of any two handles and/or body surfaces, such that the first common ancestor of the corresponding vertices in $T_C$ is unmarked.
-Recall that the generators of $H_1(D^4\smallsetminus C)$, and also the variables $X$ are in $1-1$ correspondence with the handles of $C$ and also with the leaves of $T_C$.
-The analysis analogous to the above implies that {\em each term of any element in the ideal generated by the Magnus expansions of the relations $(R_1)-(R_3)$ either contains repeating variables, or it contains variables $x_{i}$ and $x_{j}$ whose first common ancestor in $T_C$ is unmarked.}
+Denote by $\mathcal M$ the collection of meridians $\{ m_i\}$ to the handles of $C$, and by $X$ a corresponding collection of variables $\{ x_i\}$.
+The double points of $C$ occur as intersections of handles and body surfaces, subject to the disjointness assumption in definition \ref{cell}.
+More precisely, the general relations of types $\mathbf{(R_1)-(R_3)}$ are represented by the Clifford tori for self-intersections of each handle and body surface of $C$, and for intersections of any two handles and/or body surfaces, such that the first common ancestor of the corresponding vertices in $T_C$ is an unmarked vertex.
+Recall that the generators of $H_1(D^4\smallsetminus C)$, and also the variables $X$ are in $1$-$1$ correspondence with the handles of $C$ and also with the leaves of $T_C$.
+The analysis directly analogous to the above implies that {\em each term of any element in the ideal generated by the Magnus expansions of the relations $(R_1)-(R_3)$ either contains repeating variables, or it contains variables $x_{i}$ and $x_{j}$ whose first common ancestor in $T_C$ is unmarked.}

 There is also a collection of relations $\mathbf{(R_4)}$ for the body surfaces of $C$.
-Each generator of $H_1(\,$body of $C,{\gamma})$ contributes a relation of type $W_1(W_2)^{-1}$ as above.
+Each generator of $H_1($body of $C,{\gamma})$ contributes a relation of type $(W_1)^g(W_2)^{-1}$ as above.